 Dear White Women: Let’s Get (Un)comfortable Talking About Racism

 Sara Blanchard and Misasha Suzuki Graham, out now

 The authors aim to contextualize racism throughout American history in targeted chapters that encourage readers to listen, learn, and act.

 In Hickman’s follow-up to The Other Side, three friends who’ve shared everything—including the same birthday—bond over the triumphs, trials, and unexpected complications surrounding the men they love.

 South to America: A Journey Below the Mason-Dixon to Understand the Soul of a Nation

-Perry weaves stories of immigrant communities, contemporary artists, exploitative opportunists, enslaved and Jim Crowed peoples, unsung heroes, and her personal history and ancestry as a Black woman born in Alabama, to show that the richness of these customs is based in the resilience of Black communities and other cultures across the South.
+Perry weaves stories of immigrant communities, contemporary artists, exploitative opportunists, enslaved and segregated peoples, unsung heroes, and her personal history and ancestry as a Black woman born in Alabama.

 That We May Be One: Practicing Unity in a Divided Church

 Agee explores the roots of division within the church—political, racial, and otherwise—and the virtues and practices that can promote the restoration of unity.

 Williams highlights the impact of racial encounters on racialized people and the whiplash of race that can occur while minding one’s own business.